About

 The Tivoli History

-Opened in 1928 by E. M. Viquesney.
+E. M. Viquesney.
 Ernest Moore Viquesney (August 5, 1876 – October 4, 1946) was an American sculptor best known for his popular World War I monument Spirit of the American Doughboy, which can be found throughout the US including the Owen County and Monroe County Courthouse lawns.

 Shopworn Angel (1928)